 • Enable GVRP Enables and disables GVRP on the device Interface Displays the interface on which GVRP is enabled.
 Possible field values are: Port - indicates the port number on which GVRP is enabled.
 LAG - indicates the LAG number on which GVRP is enabled.
-GVRP State When the checkbox is checked, GVRP is enabled on the interface Dynamic VLAN Creation When the checkbox is checked, Dynamic VLAN creation is enabled on the interface GVRP Registration When the checkbox is checked, VLAN registration through GVRP is enabled on the device..
+GVRP State When the checkbox is checked, GVRP is enabled on the interface Dynamic VLAN When the checkbox is checked, Dynamic VLAN creation is enabled on the interface Creation GVRP Registration When the checkbox is checked, VLAN registration through GVRP is enabled on the device Update The Update button adds the configured GVRP setting to the table at the bottom of the screen